ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 * [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html)
 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/rss-feed-icon-for-specificfeedscom)

 == Changelog ==
+= 1.3 =
+* Changed the style of title in plugin's page.
+* The stylesheet of plugin's page moved to separate file.
+* The name of plugin's page changed to "specificfeeds-icon.php".
+* The LICENSE file renamed to LICENSE.txt.
 = 1.2 =
 * specificfeeds.com icons have been optimised.
 * Minor fixes.